ryukirisame/learningjs/how js works.md

 # 'this' Binding

-- The value of this depends on how a function is called and not necessarily where it is defined.
+- The value of `this` depends on how a function is called and not necessarily where it is defined.
 - "this substitution" refers to the concept of how the 'this' keyword's value is determined or "substituted" in various contexts in JavaScript.
 - The value of 'this' is determined by the execution context in which a function is called.
 Here are the primary rules for determining this binding:
 1. Global Context: When 'this' is referenced in the global execution context (outside of any function), it refers to the global object. (which is window in browsers and global in Node.js).
 ```js
 console.log(this); // In a browser, this logs the `window` object
 ```

+- For ES6 modules, the value of 'this'will be undefined.
+  - Why?
+  - ES6 modules are desinged to be encapsulated.
+  - It prevents developers from accidentally attaching variables to the global scope using this.myVar = 10.

-2. Function Context: When a regular function is called, this refers to the global object in non-strict mode and undefined in strict mode.
+2. Function Context: When a regular function is called, `this` refers to the global object in non-strict mode and undefined in strict mode.
 ```js
 function myFunction() {
     console.log(this);